Fourmilab/ratburger.org/wp-content/plugins/twitter-auto-publish/readme.txt

 == Screenshots ==

 1. This is the Twitter configuration section.
+2. This is the general settings section.
-2. Publishing options while creating a post.
+3. Publishing options while creating a post.
+4. Auto publish logs.

 == Changelog ==

+= WP Twitter Auto Publish 1.4.1 =
+* Option to reuse last used auto publish settings on edit posts

 = WP Twitter Auto Publish 1.4 =
 * Applied WordPress time format in {POST_PUBLISH_DATE}